wing5wong/artisan-whs-static/source/_events/2020-02-04_term-2-starts.md

-School will be open for distance learning only.
+Schools will provide distance learning but are not physically open.